 Upon successful completion of the program, you will receive a stipend of $500.
 Successfully completing the program involves attending the meetings, completing the assignments (including the poster session), and submitting your project as a presentation to a conference or for publication to a journal or as a book chapter.

-When are the required meetings for the 2024 Spring-Start cohort?
+When are the required meetings for the 2024 Fall-Start cohort?

 To apply for the program, please complete this short questionnaire.